viperproject/gobra-book/src/self-framing.md

 # Self-Framing Assertions

+Assertions in Gobra must be _well-defined_.
+This includes the fact that [array indices](./basic-array.md) in specifications must be in bounds.
+Operations like division have conditions under which they are well-defined.
+For `a / b` to be well-defined, `b != 0` must hold.
+In the context of permissions, we get a new requirement:

-Assertions must be well-defined and require access to all locations being read.
+> Well-defined assertions that require access to all locations being read are called _self-framing_.
+> Gobra checks that assertions are self-framing, and reports an error otherwise.

-This applies also to contracts, in order to read `*x` and `*y` the postcondition must hold permission for `x` and `y`.
+This applies also to contracts.
+In the following example, there is an error since `*x` and `*y` are accessed in the postcondition of `swap`, without holding permissions for `x` and `y`:
 ``` go
 //@ requires acc(x) && acc(y)
 //@ ensures *x == old(*y) && *y == old(*x)